scrapy/scrapy/docs/topics/extensions.rst

 their own management web interfaces.

-See also :ref:`topics-webconsole` for information on how to write your own web console extension, and "Web console extensions" below for a list of available built-in (web console) extensions.
+See also :ref:`topics-webconsole` for information on how to write your own web console extension, and :ref:`topics-webconsole-extensions-ref` for a list of available built-in (web console) extensions.

 .. _topics-extensions-ref-telnetconsole: